oluseyianani/devops-bootcamp/projects/project-2.md

 With the subdomains in place, I configured Nginx to serve different content based on the subdomain.

-1. I created a new configuration file for the cleaning website:
+1. I created a new configuration file for the level website:

     ```bash
-    sudo nano /etc/nginx/sites-available/cleaning
+    sudo nano /etc/nginx/sites-available/level
     ```

 2. I added the following configuration: